Canvas - External Tools - About Respondus LockDown Browser and Monitor

 To report general accessibility concerns with the Respondus website or products, email email@example.com.

-What are the alternatives to Respondus LockDown Browser?
+What are the alternatives to Respondus LockDown Browser and Monitor?

-LDB is not available to all UWM faculty and staff, and its use is intended for very specific use cases.
+LDB is not available to all UWM faculty and staff, and its use is discouraged.
 Acquiring the tool requires a purchase by your department.
 Lower cost or free alternatives are available.

 Proctoring is one technique intended to defer academic dishonesty (specifically cheating on exams).
 While there are circumstances where it may be necessary, instructors are strongly encouraged to consider alternatives to digital proctoring tools.
 Techniques such as offering multiple smaller assessments, open-book assessments, annotation exercises, presentations or essays are all potential alternatives that can reduce the stress and accessibility concerns of proctoring.
 To discuss implementing alternatives to proctoring in your course, contact the CETL Spport Commons.